 - Creating optimized content

-But what next?
-Perhaps you're not quite ready to dive deep into advanced SEO tactics but need to drive significant growth in organic visibility and resultant traffic?
-In this guide, we're going to share 12 SEO techniques that can help you to supercharge your site's performance and walk you step-by-step on how to execute each one of these.
+But what exactly comes next?
+Perhaps you’re not quite ready to dive deep into advanced SEO tactics, but you need to drive significant growth in organic visibility and resultant traffic?
+In this guide, we’re going to share 12 SEO techniques that can help you to supercharge your site’s performance and walk you step-by-step on how to execute each one of these.

-12 SEO Techniques You Need To Be Using in 2021
+12 SEO Techniques You Need to Be Using in 2022

-Below are the techniques that you should be paying attention to increase your site's organic traffic as we move into 2021.
-They're not the only SEO tactics you'll need to be using, but these techniques should form a core part of your strategy.
-By working to implement each of these, you'll be able to work on improving your visibility and traffic.
+Below are the SEO techniques that you should be paying attention to in order to increase your site’s organic traffic in 2022.
+You won’t just find on-page SEO tactics here, but off-page ones as well.
+By working on some of these SEO best practices you'll be able to work on improving your visibility and traffic.

 1. Find Your Competitors’ Best Performing Pages